Introduction

 Typically, parking will determine the allowable number of units or the maximum allowable buildable area in Miami according to Miami21, the City of Miami’s zoning code.
-However, there are exceptions to this rule.
+As a Miami architect firm, I have calls from people who want to build tall buildings with really small lots.
+If you do not have enough parking on the site, it will be difficult to build any size building.

 The zoning designations for urban areas that will include residential units, commercial space, or both are T3, T4, T5, T6-8, T6-12, and T6-24.
 In all these designations, you have a maximum lot coverage that ranges from 50% to 80% of the lot's square footage.
 However, in the T6s there is also a requirement for Floor Lot Ratio (FLR).
 For the T6 designations, the FLRs vary from 5 to 8 with a possibility for more area if public amenities are provided.
+You can see the different designations and requirements here.

 The maximum lot coverage is the footprint of the building.
 So, if you have a 50’ x 100’ or 5,000 square foot lot, and the maximum lot coverage is 50%, then the maximum footprint of the building would be 2,500 square feet.